 Question 77: If you think that alternative thresholds should apply to onshore wind and/or solar, what would these be?
 No comment

 Question 78: In what specific, deliverable ways could national planning policy do more to address climate change mitigation and adaptation?
-No comment
+No comment encourage development in urban locations with decent public transport rather than relying om greenfield urban extensions

 Question 79: What is your view of the current state of technological readiness and availability of tools for accurate carbon accounting in plan-making and planning decisions, and what are the challenges to increasing its use?
 No comment

 Question 80: Are any changes needed to policy for managing flood risk to improve its effectiveness?
-Residential developments should only be built in flood risk areas with comprehensive flood protection strategies.
+Residential developments should not be built in flood risk area unless comprehensive flood protection strategies are in place before the start of development

 Question 81: Do you have any other comments on actions that can be taken through planning to address climate change?
 No comment